 A blisteringly fast winger who became only the third man to cross the 100-try line in Australian rugby league's foundational era.

-Benny Wearing was pure speed and finishing class in a leather-helmeted age, a cornerstone of the South Sydney Rabbitohs dynasty of the 1920s.
-In an era where rugby league was cementing itself as Australia's dominant winter code, Wearing's ability to slice through defenses and dot down in the corner made him a fan favorite and a nightmare for opponents.
-His career coincided with Souths' golden run, and his tries were the exclamation points on their dominance.
-Wearing's pace earned him the green and gold of Australia, representing his country in Test matches against the visiting British Lions.
-Reaching the century milestone for tries was a rare feat that placed him among the game's early pantheon, a testament to his consistent excellence and longevity in a physically brutal sport.
+Benny Wearing scored over 100 tries for South Sydney Rabbitohs, a rare feat in the leather-helmeted 1920s.
+His speed and finishing class made him a cornerstone of the club's dynasty.
+Wearing sliced through defenses and dotted down in the corner, becoming a fan favorite and a nightmare for opponents.
+His career coincided with Souths' golden run, his tries punctuating their dominance.
+He earned the green and gold of Australia, representing his country in Test matches against the British Lions.
+Reaching the century milestone placed him among the game's early greats, a testament to his consistent excellence in a physically brutal sport.

 1901–1927